Have you ever wanted to view an image on a map ingame? ImageOnMap allows you to do it! (Inspired by ImgMap)

 - Fixed permissions support by adding a full set of permissions for every action of the plugin.

-We use metrics to collect basic informations about the usage of this plugin*.
-This can be disabled by setting "collect-data" to false in config.yml.
+We use bStats to collect basic data about the usage of this plugin*.
+This can be disabled in the plugins/bStats/config.yml file.

 * See the statistics page for a complete list of what is collected